-Where to Stay near the Parks: Towns and Hotels
+Where to Stay near the Parks: Towns & Hotels

 - For visiting Zion National Park, the most convenient base is the town of Springdale, but prices here can be high, so budget-minded travelers often base themselves in St. George, just under an hour away.
 The best luxury hotel picks in Springdale are Cable Mountain Lodge and Cliffrose Lodge and Gardens.

-- St. George is a great base for exploring Snow Canyon State Park and a good money-saving option for visiting Zion.
+- St. George is a great base for exploring Snow Canyon State Park and Kanarra Falls, and is a good money-saving option for visiting Zion.
 For an upper-end experience, try The Inn at Entrada or the Inn on the Cliff.
 Favorite budget options include the Chalet Motel and the St. George Inn and Suites.

-For a more in-depth look at Utah's hot spots, see our articles on the Top-Rated Attractions in Utah and the Best Parks in Utah.
+Explore More of Utah: If you are looking for a great place to stay on your trip to Utah, have a read through our list of the best resorts in Utah.
+For a more in-depth look at Utah's hot spots, see our articles on the top-rated attractions in Utah and the best parks in Utah.
 Campers should check out our information on the best campgrounds around Moab, as well as Capitol Reef, Bryce Canyon, and Zion National Parks.

-If you are visiting Utah in winter, be sure to check out our article on the Best Ski Resorts in Utah.
+If you are visiting Utah in winter and interested in hitting the slopes, be sure to check out our article on the best ski resorts in Utah.